Can you integrate Salesforce and Office? Yes!

 ProServeIT Academy: Microsoft & Salesforce Integration

 Our Microsoft & Salesforce Integrations Course is designed for IT leaders and professionals.
-Join the third class of the Integration course on November 23rd regarding Azure and Salesforce Integration.
 Matthew Maingot from Brightmark, will show you how the Azure and Salesforce integration can drive your business forward.
-Join us to hear how other organizations have utilized both platforms and ask any questions you might have.
+View the recording to hear how other organizations have utilized both platforms and ask any questions you might have.

-Register for the Microsoft & Salesforce Integration course here.
+Register for the Microsoft & Salesforce Integration course here to view the recording.

 Edited by: Betty Quon & Hyun-Jin Im